IMPORTANT FAQs FOR MEMBERS

 We are sorry you are considering leaving the YMCA Cape Cod.
 Before you go any further…

 Dis-satisfied?
-Please let us know if you are dis-satisfied and how we can improve.
+Please let us know if you are dissatisfied and how we can improve.
 Our goal is 100% member satisfaction!

-Times are Tough?
+Are times tough?
 Are you and or your family struggling financially?
 We never turn anyone away due to their inability to pay!
 Please let us help you!

 Not using your membership?
 We know how hard it is to make time in your schedule to adopt healthy living habits.
 Please allow us to help you develop a plan and stick with it with one of our wellness coaches.